Metaphysics: Laws and Characteristics of the Multiverse

 - There are no elemental planes.
 Elementals are a tiny spark of energy from the Maelstrom given specificity and personified when on another plane, usually the Material Plane.
 Once they return to the Maelstrom they rejoin its vast pool of energy, losing their sentience.

-- No sentient being is native to the Maelstrom or can live in its crushing energy (with one known exception).
+- No sentient being is native to the Maelstrom or can live in its crushing energy, under normal conditions.

-- The Maelstrom touches Concordia and the Ethereal Barrier, and the Universe in certain spots (through the star holes).
+- The Maelstrom touches Concordia and the Ethereal Barrier, as well as the Universe in certain spots (through the star holes).

 The Barrier Plane